Updated January 23, 2024

 It may be a simple task, but too many homeowners forget to check their AC system’s air filter.
 While some air conditioners use permanent filters, disposable filters tend to be more common (and often more effective at trapping particles.)
 However, no matter what kind of filter your air conditioning system uses, one thing always holds: air filters must be regularly cleaned and/or replaced.

-The reason it’s so important to have clean, well-functioning air filters come down to cost and air quality.
+The reason it’s so important to have clean, well-functioning air filters comes down to cost and air quality.
 The more dust and debris your furnace traps in the air, the harder it will be for your system to effectively cool your house.
 And when your AC system has to work harder to cool your home, your energy bills will inevitably go up.
 Moreover, if your AC unit’s filter is extremely clogged with dust and other particles, your AC will spread those particles around your house, reducing the indoor air quality for everybody.

 Keep reading to learn the best way to clean your air filter.

 Avoid high energy costs and poor air quality with our expert HVAC techs at Golden Rule.

 - Make Sure You Have the Right Tools: